SUSE/rmt/MANUAL.md

 **Web server settings**

-The `web_server` section lets you tune the performance of the RMT server, by combining threads and workers to configure concurrency.
+The `web_server` section lets you tune the performance of your RMT server.

   * `web_server.min_threads` setting:
     Specifies the minimum threads count a RMT server worker should spawn.